morgrowe/ehcho-public/Disable Set Desktop Picture in Photos/README.md

+# Disable Photos' Set Desktop Picture feature

-More details can be found on ehcho.com eventually.
+More details can be found on http://www.ehcho.com.